akirsman/DemoKit.AWS.AI/README.md

 ### Prerequisites

-Only prerequisite is to get a AWS Account, install aws-cli locally and the run
+Only prerequisite is to get a AWS Account, install aws-cli locally following instructions at https://docs.aws.amazon.com/cli/latest/userguide/installing.html and the run

 ```
 aws configure